Pricing ASICs for Cryptocurrency Mining: Proofs

-\begin{proof}[Proof of Claim~\ref{claim:long-amount}] \hypertarget{proof:long-amount} This is done similarly to the proof of Claim~\ref{claim:short-amount}.
-We want the portfolio to be worth the same as the underlying asset in the next turn, no matter the realization of the coin's exchange-rate.
+\claimLongAmount* \begin{proof}[Proof of \cref{clm:LongAmount}] The proof is similar to that of \cref{clm:ShortAmount}.
+We want the portfolio to be worth the same as the underlying asset in the next turn, no matter the realization of the exchange-rate.

 If the exchange-rate has went up, the portfolio's value is:

 If it went down, the value is: